Svea Life Guards: Colour of the Life Guards

 The 1964 colour, which had been presented at the Stockholm Palace by His Majesty the King Gustaf VI Adolf.
 This colour was from 1 July 1994 been carried by both the Svea Life Guards and the Life Guards Brigade.
 A new colour was presented to the Svea Life Guards and the Life Guards Brigade on 30 April 2000 by His Majesty the King Carl XVI Gustaf at the Stockholm Palace in connection with his birthday.
 It was used by the two units until the amalgamation with the Life Guard Dragoons (K 1) on 1 July 2000.
 The colour is also carried by the Guards Battalion of the Life Guards.
 The colour is drawn by Bengt Olof Kälde and embroidered by hand in insertion technique by Maj-Britt Salander/company Blå Kusten.
 Blazon: "On white cloth in the centre the greater coat of arms of Sweden as to the law without mantle.
 In each corner a royal crown proper with red lining.
-Battle honours (Swedish War of Liberation 1521, Rhine 1631, Lützen 1632, Warsaw 1656, March Across the Belts 1658, Halmstad 1676, Lund 1676, Landskrona 1677, Narva 1700, Düna 1701, Kliszów 1702, Holowczyn 1708, Svensksund 1790) in yellow horizontally placed above and below the coat of arms."
+Battle honours (The Liberation War 1521, Rhine 1631, Lützen 1632, Warsaw 1656, March Across the Belts 1658, Halmstad 1676, Lund 1676, Landskrona 1677, Narva 1700, Düna 1701, Kliszów 1702, Holowczyn 1708, Svensksund 1790) in yellow horizontally placed above and below the coat of arms."